 Health Inspector Schools and Courses

 Health inspectors examine construction sites, residential areas and food-service facilities to ensure compliance with local, state and federal health regulations.
-Find out about training requirements as well as certification options.
-Schools offering Community Health Education & Advocacy degrees can also be found in these popular choices.
+Find out about education programs, courses, training requirements and certification options.

 What You Need to Know

 Education requirements for health inspectors may vary, particularly among state, county and municipal governments.
-There are also a variety of certifications available that may be required depending on the employer.
+Schools across the country offer associate's and bachelor's degrees in occupational safety and health.
+A variety of certifications are available that may be required, depending on the employer.

 What Level of Education is Required?